boozallen/sdp-docs/pages/deployment-guides/openshift/index.rst

 You Should Be Able To...
 ========================

-* Be able to modify simple configuration files
+* Modify simple configuration files
-* Be able to run bash commands/scripts
+* Run bash commands/scripts

 -------------------
 System Requirements